1231301695/TT4L_G6_Requirements_Project/SRS.md

 This document is prepared in reference to the following documents:

-1. ISO/IEC/IEEE 29148:2018(E) \- International Standard
-2. Software Requirement Engineering Lecture Slide
+1. IEEE.
+(2018).
+ISO/IEC/IEEE 29148:2018 Systems and software engineering—Life cycle processes— Requirements engineering. https://www.iso.org/standard/72089.html